Reverse Osmosis Water Filtration System

 - Sediment filter: A sediment filter uses to trap different types of sediments or suspended solids including rust and calcium carbonate.

-- Pre-carbon block: An activated carbon filter traps organic chemicals and chlorine that degrade the quality of the RO membrane.
+- Pre-carbon block: An activated carbon filter traps organic chemicals and chlorine before forcing unfiltered water through a semipermeable membrane to remove dissolved solids.
+Therefore, it helps to increase the life of the RO membrane used for filtration.

-- Reverse osmosis membrane: The RO membrane then traps the molecules heavier than water such as sodium, calcium, high levels of lead, mercury and arsenic, various minerals, fluoride, chloride, sulfate, etc.
+- Reverse osmosis membrane: The RO membrane can trap molecules heavier than water.
+Therefore, it removes sodium, calcium, high levels of lead, mercury and arsenic, various minerals, fluoride, chloride, sulfate, etc.

 Uses of Reverse Osmosis

-The systems may be used to remove many types of dissolved and suspended chemical species and bacteria from contaminated water.
-It is used in both industrial and household production of potable drinking water.
+The RO systems may be used to remove many types of dissolved and suspended chemical species and bacteria from contaminated water.
+In household production, it uses as a source of potable drinking water.
 The most common uses of the RO process are given below,

 Water Purification System

-- We use the reverse osmosis step in household drinking water purification systems to improve the quality of drinking and cooking water.
+- We use the reverse osmosis step in a household drinking water purification system to improve the quality of drinking and cooking water.

-- Portable reverse osmosis water purifiers are sold and used for personal water purification in various locations of the world.
+- Portable RO water purifiers are sold and used for personal water purification in various locations of the world.

 - RO step is also used to remove pollutants and microorganisms in the production of bottled mineral water.

-- RO system can be used to produce deionized water.
+- RO system can be used to produce deionized water for chemical laboratories.

 Uses in Power Plants

 RO process is applied for the purification of water stored in drains and used in boilers of power plants.
-The pure water does not leave any deposits on the machinery or cause corrosion.
+The RO water does not leave any deposits on the machinery used in power plants.
+It also helps to reduce corrosion caused by to oxidation of metals.

 The deposits inside or outside the boiler may reduce its efficiency and result in poor steam production.
 Therefore, it decreases the production of electricity at the turbine.